Connect with us

 4. Bidding

 This is the stage where the owner shortlists and picks a contractor.
-The role of the architect here is to assist the client to make the right choice.
+The role of the architect here is to assist the client in making the right choice.

 Bidding takes about 5% of the architect’s work and fees.

-Basically, the architect will answer the questions asked by the contractor, while providing any additional documents requested by the prospective contractor.
+The architect will answer the questions asked by the contractor while providing any additional documents requested by the prospective contractor.

 5. Construction administration

-Last on the list of architecture phases of design is construction administration, which takes up about 20% of the architect’s time and fees.
+Last on the list of architectural phases of design is construction administration, which takes up about 20% of the architect’s time and fees.

 This is usually the longest phase of architectural services although it does not comprise the bulk of the architect’s work.